 But charts and histories aren’t the only things that should appear in multiple languages.
 Hospitals can improve patient care – and make life easier for hospital staff – by taking medical translation one step further and preparing basic hospital policies in other languages as well.

 There are a number of items that hospitals should consider translating.
-Basic information posted around the hospital can benefit from a multilingual presence, including visiting hours, hospital maps, evacuation plans and directional signs.
+Basic information posted around the hospital can benefit from a multilingual presence, including visiting hours, hospital maps, evacuation plans, and directional signs.
 A hospital is a big place, so the ability to navigate it depends on understanding posted directions.

 It’s also important to translate instructional signs.
 These are the signs that inform patients and visitors of hospital policies such as prohibiting the use of cell phones or encouraging appropriate sanitary precautions.

-Who Benefits from Hospital Translation?
+Who Benefits from Hospital Translations?

 Translation of basic items like those listed above is a huge help to patients and visitors.
 A trip to the hospital, whether you are going for your own treatment or to visit a loved one, tends to be a stressful experience.
 Having difficulty understanding basic hospital information and instructional signs and documents can make that experience even more stressful.